satwiksps/Blockchain_School_Database/README.md

 # Blockchain_School_Database
-Leveraging the power of blockchain to store student marks.
+Leveraging the power of blockchain to store Student marks.
+Used Python programming language.